• About

 No, only teams receive funding.
 Individuals may receive payments based on reimbursements as per above.
 The grant is allocated to the venture not individual team members.
 In the case of changes made to team membership the grant follows the venture it was allocated to at the beginning of the program and is not awarded to individual team members.

 Teams will only be eligible for funding after the first milestone assessment at the midterm break of the Spring semester, and upon incorporation of their business venture.
-If a venture is not incorporated at that time, incremental payments can be advanced to your team in the form of reimbursements or payments of accepted expenses and at the discretion of the executive director of MITdesignX.
-Funding will be available until March 31, 2022.
+If a venture is not incorporated at that time, incremental payments can be advanced to teams in the form of reimbursements or payments of accepted expenses and at the discretion of the executive director of MITdesignX.
+Funding for the 2023 cohort will be available until March 31, 2024.
 Teams who do not draw on their grants and meet milestones will not receive funding after this date.
 The balance of funds will revert to MITdesignX.
 Acceptance to the MITdesignX cohort does not guarantee funding.

 Please contact us and share your ideas.
 We make every effort possible to help form teams.
 Others may have come to us with similar ideas.
 We also host informal meetups called “soundings” to share ideas.
 Follow us online and on twitter to hear about upcoming events.